 Your AMCAS personal statement is one of the most important components of your AMCAS application.
-This is your best chance to share information about yourself with the admissions committee that they might not learn from reading the other sections of your application.
+It can be the tipping point for whether you get an interview.
 But your AMCAS personal statement won’t write itself, and synthesizing all your ideas, experience, and background into about 5,300 characters is no easy feat.
-Consider the following AMCAS personal statement example along with expert advice from real MDs who’ve graduated from some of the best medical schools in the US and Canada to get a good idea of what's expected.
+For me, the personal statement was one of the most difficult portions of the AMCAS application, so I'll share with you everything I learned through writing it.

 Article Contents